lighttigerXIV/catppuccin-palette-android/README.md

 </div>

 ## About
 The app gives you catppuccin color palette right from the app.
 Removing the need to search for the palette on the phone.
+The colors are provided by the [Catppuccin-KT](https://github.com/lighttigerXIV/catppuccin-kt) library

+## Previews

 <div align="center">
   <img width="180" src="https://github.com/lighttigerXIV/catppuccin-palette-android/assets/35658492/294178f1-0b81-488c-aa8e-9d8dad6c3c04">